No Touching At All: Manga

 No Touching At All is written and illustrated by Kou Yoneda.
-It was serialized in the quarterly magazine anthology Craft from 2007 to 2008.
+It was serialized in the quarterly boys' love manga magazine anthology Craft from 2007 to 2008.
 The chapters were later released in one bound volume by Taiyoh Tosho under the Million Comics Craft Series imprint.
+A drama CD adaptation by B's-Garden, a division of Taiyoh Tosho, was released on March 27, 2009.

 In October 2009, Digital Manga Publishing announced at Yaoi-Con that they were distributing the book in English under the Juné imprint.
-A drama CD adaptation by B's-Garden, a division of Taiyoh Tosho, was released on March 27, 2009.
+Digital Manga Publishing restocked the book in 2015 and 2016 under a print-on-demand model that resulted a misprint.
+They plan to re-release the book with a new English translation in Q3 2023.

 Sequel

 The series was followed up with a one-volume spin-off titled Even So, I Will Love You Tenderly (それでも、やさしい恋をする, Soredemo, Yasashii Koi o Suru), which focused on side characters Onoda and Deguchi.
 In 2014, Digital Manga Publishing distributed the book in English under the Juné imprint and also reprinted No Touching At All to help readers understand the story's background.
 A drama CD adaptation was released on October 31, 2014.